brewed with CRAFT MALt from local farms. Always.

 Craft malt is more expensive and more uniquely expressive than commodity malt.

 When it comes to flavor expression, freshness is a big deal.
 The craft malt we buy is made in small batch and sent to us straight away.
-Once in a while, the bags are still warm from the kiln.
 Similar to coffee, all of those volatile flavor compounds from the malting process are still there when it’s that fresh and we’re able to capture them in the beer we make.
 Also similar to coffee, you can still brew with it, but those aromatic flavor compounds tend to go away if malt sits around for some time.

 What’s more, each batch of craft malt can express differently — this is a good thing.
 Beer is an agricultural product and malted grain will necessarily vary from field to field and harvest to harvest.
 The result is, beer will naturally vary in beautiful ways if the ingredients are allowed to shine.
 As it has been in the wine world for some time, we think this agricultural character should be celebrated, not shamed and blended away into oblivion.
 Having flavorful malt tied to a specific place also means the learning curve can be steeper for brewing with craft malt, but the good news is the person turning that grain into malt is a phone call away.
 It’s like having the engineer who built your car on speed dial when you’re learning how to drive a stick shift.